-The different parts of the trapezius has different origins, insertions and functions:
+The different parts of the trapezius have different origins, insertions, and functions:

 - The middle fibers originate along your cervical and upper thoracic spine and insert into your shoulder blades.
 Their main function is to rotate and retract (pull back and together) your shoulder blades.

 - The lower fibers originate along your lower thoracic spine and insert on the lower part of your shoulder blades.
 Their main function is to rotate and pull your shoulder blades down.

 So what are some good exercises to train the different parts of the trapezius?
 Let’s take a look at a few alternatives for each part.